 The project provides:

 A forward-looking cooperation project, DIGI-HE is co-funded by the Erasmus+ Programme of the European Commission.
-It will run from January 2020 to December 2022.
+It ran from January 2020 to December 2022.

 For further information, please contact This email address is being protected from spambots.
 You need JavaScript enabled to view it..